Yasashari/C4-contest/tapioca4.md

-# Dos due to hardcode slippage during the market turbulence conditions.
+# DOS due to hardcode slippage during the market turbulence conditions.

 During market turbulence (market crash)  it's unpredictable the minimum output amounts when swapping.
 But here slippage is hardcoded so eventually it makes dos during market crash conditions.